When to plant Pole Beans in Grand County, CO

 114 days in Grand County

-Growing Tips for Pole Beans in Grand County
+Growing Tips for Grand County

 Provide sturdy 6-8 foot poles, tepees, or trellises.
 Direct sow after last frost.
 Pick regularly to encourage continued production.
 Beans fix nitrogen benefiting following crops.